 Perceptions have changed, however, partly out of necessity, partly out of discovery (as indicated below in the excerpt from Dr. Piña’s seminar), and partly because of the creative vision of new education leadership.
 (It is also worth mentioning that my two teenage children have learned many new complex skills on their own through YouTube videos with no assistance from me!
 Models for self-directed learning are evolving as we speak.)

 However, the results were chaotic.
 Some courses were well designed while others were difficult to comprehend.
 Each instructor had their own (often improvised) concept of course layout, labeling, formatting, engagement logic, and instructional communication.
-From the student’s perspective, no two courses were alike making the experience of progressing from course to course similar to recalibrating one’s orientation, navigation, and movement strategies in a different airport every time one flew.
+From the student’s perspective, no two courses were alike making the experience of progressing from course to course as frustrating as recalibrating one’s orientation, navigation, and movement strategies in a different airport every time one uses air travel.

 The shift away from absolute academic freedom meant embracing a new understanding that teaching and learning online required a more systematic approach to course design, development, implementation, and teaching that reflected the fundamental communication differences between traditional F2F and online learning.
 It also required recognizing and validating the experiential, emotional, and motivational differences online students bring to academic commitments.